joseph-flinn/site/frontend/posts/st-question-your-assumptions.md

 experiences the feedback from the decision, receives more feedback to make another decision.
 And so on and so forth _ad infinitum_.

-> Single-loop learning does not result in deep change to our mental models--our understanding of the casual structure of
+> Single-loop learning does not result in deep change to our mental models--our understanding of the causal structure of
 > the system, along with the boundary of the model (which variables are included and which are excluded) and the time
 > horizon we consider relevant--our framing or articulation of a problem (Sterman, 2000)

-The famous Skinner Box experiments shows this well.
+The famous Skinner Box experiments show this well.
 A rat is placed into a box that has at least one lever connected to some feedback.
 Depending on the research question, the lever could deliver different types of feedback: positive reinforcement, positive punishment, negative reinforcement, and negative punishment.
 The overall idea of the Skinner Box is to test different operant conditioning research questions in isolated and controlled environments (Nickerson, 2024).